 Location: 35 Monell Place

 Rosemary Braghieri Rednour

 Photo Credits for above photos: Rosemary Braghieri Rednour

-Rosemary makes "jewelry and sculpture from a different perspective," as she identifies it.
-She's opened up her studio to you to see how she does it all.
+Rosemary makes "jewelry and sculpture from a different perspective," as she puts it.
+She's opened up her studio for visitors to see how she does it all.